dgunning/MathMastery/docs/learning_plans/unit1/lesson_content/lesson6_maximum_minimum_values.md

 ## Tips for Teaching Success

-1. **Start with the visual**: Make sure your teen can recognize a maximum versus a minimum visually before diving into calculations.
+1. **Start with the visual**: Make sure you can recognize a maximum versus a minimum visually before diving into calculations.

 2. **Emphasize the process**: The steps for finding max/min values are the same regardless of context - find the vertex, then interpret.

-3. **Connect to real life**: Teenagers are more engaged when they see how optimization applies to things they care about (gaming, sports, social media, etc.).
+3. **Connect to real life**: You are more engaged when you see how optimization applies to things you care about (gaming, sports, social media, etc.).

-4. **Check answers**: Encourage your teen to always verify their solutions by checking neighboring points.
+4. **Check answers**: Always verify their solutions by checking neighboring points.

 5. **Use technology**: Graphing tools help build intuition about maximum and minimum values.